helloplauz10/ModifiedBlox/clihelp.md

 ```

 # Modifications
 For short "mod".
 Give Roblox a new look with mods.
+(Requires the bootstrapper to be installed)
 Find mods at [Bloxstrap's Discord Server](https://discord.gg/nKjV3mGq6R)

 Mods are located at: